MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

   - In the new record from under the "Value\Route traffic to" section copy the name servers one by one and paste in the next step (they start with a "ns")

 - Update the nameservers and Ingress hostname
-  - Login to "GoDaddy -> Click on your account -> My products -> Scroll down to Domains -> DNS -> Nameservers -> Change the nameservers -> I'll use my own nameservers
+  - Login to "GoDaddy -> Click on your account icon -> My products -> Scroll down to Domains -> DNS -> Nameservers -> Change the nameservers -> I'll use my own nameservers
     -> Paste the copied nameservers from records -> save -> continue" will take some time to start
   - ***On your EC2 Intance***
   - Navigate to ```DevOps-Automation-for-E-Commerce-Application-on-AWS/kubernetes/frontendproxy```